MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-and-add-categories.md

 - csharp
 ---

-# How to: Enumerate and Add Categories
+# Enumerate and Add Categories

 This example shows how to enumerate categories and add a category to the main category list.